adavis-85/Tesla-price-with-trees-and-support-vector-classification/README.md

       1  0  3
  ```
  The accuracy for the polynomial kernel is 56%.
 The accuracy for a zero being predicted correctly has gone up 6% and the
- accuracy for a one being predicted correctly has gone down 17%.
+ accuracy for a one being predicted correctly has gone up to 100% of predictions.
+Most of the errors have been
+ predicting zeros incorrectly.
 The best performing model was the svm with a radial
  kernel.
 It performed better than a tree model though the performance for certain choices is not ideal.